 On a personal note

 I was one of those aspiring singers seated at the Cypress that was mesmerized by Pierce’s piano playing, humor and command of a room.
 I had the benefit of being called up to croon in front of those full houses, often twice, during his 4-5 hour gig.
 The experience was invaluable to my development as an entertainer.
 After the gig late night breakfasts and numerous cups of coffee kept me alert as Bill shared his rich music lore and life wisdom with me.
-I became a good friend, student and admirer.
+I was an admirer, a student and shortly after, a good friend.

 In time as my bookings increased, Bill would occasionally come to my “important” gigs.
 I always derived great satisfaction from having him sit-in and do is schtick as well as play behind my rhythm section.
 He would “kill it” every time.
 I also was able to hire him a few times as a part of my trio and he always did a proficient job.

 Billy Pierce, like many wonderful musicians that I have had the pleasure to know over the last twenty years, was a perfectionist.
 He never dwelled on yesterday’s gig but eagerly anticipated tomorrow’s gig and receptive audience.
 He loved the attention.
 He loved the business of entertaining and made a great impression on tens of thousands of people during his 60 year career in music.
 He was truly one of a kind.

 You Tube video clip of Billy Pierce sitting-in at one of my gigs in 2008 https://www.youtube.com/watch?v=umkMctMWAtk